 The good news for all you boat lovers out there is that boating is indeed safe during pregnancy, so you don’t need to add it to your list of things to give up during pregnancy.

-However, there are some precautions you should take to ensure mom and baby are safe when out on the water.
+However, just like when you’re on the road driving, there are some precautions you should take to ensure mom and baby are safe when out on the water.

 Let’s find out more.